*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 As with everything in life, it isn’t all upsides.
 There are a few drawbacks to using play sand in your aquarium.

 If the sand is agitated, it can get sucked up into your filter.
 If this happens, it could cause some damage.
 The best way to deal with this is not to overfill your tank with sand.

 If the sand is left untouched, it can form small pockets.
 In these pockets, bacteria can grow, which may be harmful to your fish.
 If you have burrowing creatures in your tank, this isn’t a problem.
 As they agitate the sand, it prevents the growth of these microorganisms.

 How do you choose the right aquarium sand?

 If you know that you want to use sand in your aquarium, then it’s just a matter of look.
-Once you find a sand you like the look of, at a price you’re willing to pay, you can just go ahead and put it into your tank.
+Once you find a sand for fish tanks you like the look of, at a price you’re willing to pay, you can just go ahead and put it into your tank.